Nwosu-Ihueze/Football-Transfer/README.md

 The notebook was run on google colaboratory with the following libraries:

-1. Pandas for data analysis and manipulations.
+* Pandas for data analysis and manipulations.

-2. Numpy for scientific computing
+* Numpy for scientific computing

-3. Matplotlib and Saeborn for data visualization.
+* Matplotlib and Saeborn for data visualization.

+#### Files in project
+* Football.ipynb: This is the notebook containing the codes and graphs for the project analysis.
+*
+* Readme.md: An explanatory file of the project.
+*
+* top250-00-19.csv: The csv file containing the data used in the analysis.

+#### Result summary:

+The analysis show the different factors that are put into consideration by both the clubs, leagues and players before transfer moves are made such as transfer value, age or position.

 Article on it can be found [Medium](https://nwosunneoma.medium.com/eda-on-football-transfers-between-200-2018-a004e06ef087).

+#### Acknowledgement:

+Appreciation goes to Vardan from [Kaggle](https://www.kaggle.com/vardan95ghazaryan/top-250-football-transfers-from-2000-to-2018) for providing the dataset.